mikelmc96/ga-project-1/README.md

 * __Code Quality__: Did you follow code style guidance and best practices covered in class, such as spacing, modularity, and semantic naming?
 Did you comment your code as your instructors have in class?

-* __Deployment__: Did you deploy your application to a public url using BitBalloon or something equivalent?
+* __Deployment__: Did you deploy your application to a public url using Netlify Drop or something equivalent?

 ## Useful Resources
 ​